rebeloper/SwiftyPlistManager/README.md

 ## Sample Code
 The project includes a demo app for iOS with a sample [ViewController.swift](https://github.com/rebeloper/SwiftyPlistManager/blob/master/SwiftyPlistManager/ViewController.swift) showing how to use SwiftyPlistManager.

-## Step by step tutorial

-I have written a [blog post on rebeloper.com](http://rebeloper.com/read-write-plist-file-swift/) with even more info on the usage of SwiftyPlistManager and handy images.

 ## License